DINA-community/Matching-Agent/README.md

 ```shell
 docker compose -f dev/docker-compose.yml logs netbox-setup
 ```

-The API token is printed to the console.
+Copy the API token printed to the console and follow the instruction in [Chapter Configure Plugins](#configure-plugins)

-The ISDuBA interface can be reached at http://isduba.localhost/ and the netbox interface at http://netbox.localhost/.
-The default credentials are:
-- Netbox: admin / admin
-- ISDuBA: user / user
+### Configuration

-### Configure plugins
+#### Configure Plugins

 To configure the netbox fetcher plugin, copy the file [assets/plugin_configs/data_source/asset/sample/netbox.toml](assets/plugin_configs/data_source/asset/sample/netbox.toml) to `assets/plugin_configs/data_source/asset/netbox_local.toml`.
 The file can be named any way you like, but it must be a toml file.
-Replace the `api_token` with the API token printed by the netbox-setup container.
-Replace the `url` with the url of the netbox instance (http://netbox.localhost/).

 To configure the ISDuBA fetcher plugin, copy the file [assets/plugin_configs/data_source/csaf/sample/isduba.toml](assets/plugin_configs/data_source/csaf/sample/isduba.toml) to `assets/plugin_configs/data_source/csaf/isduba_local.toml`.
 The file can be named any way you like, but it must be a toml file.
-Replace the `url` with the url of the ISDuBA instance http://isduba.localhost/.
-Replace the `username` and `password` with the credentials of the ISDuBA user (user/user).
-Replace the `keycloak_url` with the url of the keycloak instance http://keycloak.localhost/.

-Before starting the synchronizers, make sure to create some assets and csaf advisories in the netbox and ISDuBA instances.
+Before starting the synchronizers, make sure to create some assets and csaf advisories in the NetBox and ISDuBA instances.
-Follow the corresponding instructions in the netbox and ISDuBA documentation.
+Follow the corresponding instructions in the [NetBox](https://netboxlabs.com/docs/netbox/) and [ISDuBA documentation](https://github.com/ISDuBA/ISDuBA/blob/main/docs/README.md).

 Next, install the python dependencies with uv by running in your terminal or inside pycharm (double tap `<Ctrl>` and enter the command) to set up the local python environment: